Upplication/icons/README.md

 gulp webfont
 ```
 Takes all the icons available at `lib/icons`, checks them for correct size, generate the base64 version
-of a woff font that includes all of them and spit out the `upplication-icons.css` file ready to use.
+of a woff font that includes all of them and spit out the `dist/upplication-icons.css` file ready to use.

 ### demogen
 **DO NOT RUN THIS TASK BY ITSELF**